Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 Sample exam documents

 One full sample exam is provided on the Sample exam documents page as an example of what the exam looks like and how it should be completed, and for you to practise timing.
-Additional LANGUAGE and MANUSCRIPT parts are also provided for extra practice.
+Additional LANGUAGE and MANUSCRIPT samples are also provided for extra practice.

 For the MANUSCRIPT part, any short text between 1,000 and 2,000 words will do for practice, as long as it contains headings so that you can practise identifying the heading levels.
 If you wish to practise exam timing, aim for a text of about 1,200 words, ideally including some non-text elements such as tables, illustrations or references.